About Rhea Lana’s: The Company

 Her neighbors were glad when they finally moved the sale out of our home - it had grown beyond moms who were her friends.
 Since then, she has learned how to have high quality events in many different venues.
 Over the years, she kept trying new things, learning more about business, and finding the right formulas with marketing, customer service, establishing systems, and more.

-Over the last 20 years, Rhea Lana’s has grown to a nationally recognized, award-winning franchise with 92 franchises, in 22 states and counting.
+Over the last 24 years, Rhea Lana’s has grown to a nationally recognized, award-winning franchise with over 100 franchises, in 24 states and counting.
 Rhea Lana’s started as a business to serve young families and has experienced tremendous growth over the last two decades, however the core values prevail.

 Our franchise and owners continue to be awarded for service and excellence.
-2019 awards include:
+Recent awards include:

 - Franchise Gator named Rhea Lana’s a Top 100 Franchise